Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Discussion

 \section{Discussion}

-\paragraph{Representativeness of Marginal Distributions.} We find mixed results for our \ref{rq1}: OpinionGPT improved marginal distribution similarity over the unsteered baseline across all demographics.
-Improvements were also partially evident for persona prompting, in line with previous findings \citep{bisbee_synthetic_2024, santurkar_whose_2023}.
-However, the relative improvements were far more consistent and substantial for OpinionGPT, indicating that fine-tuning may be the more reliable approach to model steering, particularly as it is currently not clear how to determine a good prompt through either its linguistic properties \citep{leidinger_language_2023} or algorithmic search \cite{zheng_when_2024}.
-Yet, while distributional dissimilarity is reduced by OpinionGPT, it is not eliminated and remains uneven and context-dependent; subgroups such as \textit{Middle East} and \textit{old people} are less well represented, potentially due to poor representation in the Reddit fine-tuning data.
+\paragraph{Representativeness of Marginal Distributions.} We find mixed results for our \ref{rq1}: OpinionGPT improved marginal distribution similarity over the unsteered baseline across all demographics (see \autoref{fig:demographic-eval}).
+Improvements were also partially evident for persona prompting, in line with previous findings \citep{bisbee_synthetic_2024, santurkar_whose_2023}. \citep{leidinger_language_2023} or algorithmic search \cite{zheng_when_2024}.
+Yet, while the relative improvements were far more consistent and substantial for OpinionGPT, distributional dissimilarity is not eliminated and remains uneven and context-dependent; subgroups such as \textit{Middle East} and \textit{old people} are less well represented, potentially due to poor representation in the Reddit fine-tuning data.

-As seen in \autoref{fig:demographic-eval}, OpinionGPT induces greater response diversity, a noted weakness with LLM responses \citep{santurkar_whose_2023, bisbee_synthetic_2024, durmus_towards_2024}, however, variance often exceeds empirical levels, producing distributions that overstate the degree of disagreement within a demographic group.
-Persona prompting displays the opposite problem and greatly suppresses response diversity compared to the unsteered baseline, which is already less variant than true responses.
+Response diversity has been noted as a particular weakness with LLM responses \citep{santurkar_whose_2023, bisbee_synthetic_2024, durmus_towards_2024}.
+As seen in \autoref{fig:demographic-eval}, OpinionGPT induces greater response diversity compared to the unsteered baseline, which in line with previous findings is already less variant than true responses.
+However, the variance of OpinionGPT responses often exceeds empirical levels, producing distributions that overstate the degree of disagreement within a demographic group.
+Persona prompting displays the opposite problem and greatly suppresses response diversity.
 The mechanisms of the respective steering methods differ substantially.
-Fine-tuning reshapes model parameters using data directly from the target demographic and in doing so appears to induce more stable and heterogeneous distributions.
+Fine-tuning reshapes model parameters using data directly from the target demographic and in doing so appears to induce more stable and heterogeneous marginal response distributions.
 In contrast, persona prompting functions as a strong conditioning signal that narrows the effective response space.
-This signal often collapses the distribution toward a single stereotypical response (see Appendix \autoref{tab:degenerate-counts} for more detail), completely suppressing the heterogeneity observed in the WVS; this is a commonly highlighted issue with persona prompting \citep{durmus_towards_2024, gupta_bias_2024}.
+This signal often collapses the distribution toward a single stereotypical response (see Appendix \autoref{tab:degenerate-counts} for more detail), completely suppressing the heterogeneity observed in the WVS; this is a commonly highlighted issue with persona prompted models \citep{durmus_towards_2024, gupta_bias_2024}.